A New Day Has Come: Content

-Most of the producers of the album had worked with Dion before: Walter Afanasieff, Kristian Lundin, Andreas Carlsson, Christopher Neil, Guy Roche, Robert John "Mutt" Lange, Ric Wake, Aldo Nova, Simon Franglen and Humberto Gatica.
-The new ones included Swedish musicians Anders Bagge, Peer Åström and Arnthor Birgisson, French singer Gérald de Palmas and the US producer Steve Morales.
-A New Day Has Come showcases Dion's traditional themes of love and hope.
-She sings ballads alongside several uptempo pop tracks and a pair of standards.
-The album contains sixteen tracks on the North American version and seventeen on the international editions, including "Super Love".
+Most of the album's producers had previously worked with Dion, including Walter Afanasieff, Kristian Lundin, Andreas Carlsson, Christopher Neil, Guy Roche, Robert John "Mutt" Lange, Ric Wake, Aldo Nova, Simon Franglen, and Humberto Gatica.
+New collaborators included Swedish musicians Anders Bagge, Peer Åström, and Arnthor Birgisson, French singer Gérald de Palmas, and US producer Steve Morales.
+A New Day Has Come presents Dion's recurring themes of love and hope.
+It includes ballads, several uptempo pop tracks, and two standards.
+The North American edition contains 16 tracks, while the international editions include 17, adding "Super Love".

-It features "A New Day Has Come", the title track, which for Dion represents the birth of her child but "it can mean different things for anyone who has to find strength again"; I'm Alive", "fun" and "fresh" song from the team that wrote "That's the Way It Is"; "I Surrender", the album's "bombastic, heart-pounding" ballad which has become a popular song choice for contestants on reality television singing competitions like American Idol; "Sorry for Love", a dance number written and produced by the Swedish team, co-written by Kara DioGuardi; "Have You Ever Been in Love", a power ballad also written and produced by Bagge and Åström; "Goodbye's (The Saddest Word)", an emotional ballad about the death of one's mother which Dion first heard three years prior but turned it down at that time; "Nature Boy", a 1947 song made popular by Nat King Cole that features Dion accompanied only by piano as originally foreseen symphonic orchestration was not added; "At Last", a gospel-tinged number first recorded by Glenn Miller in 1941; "Ten Days", a rock-oriented adaptation of "Tomber" (2000) by Gérald de Palmas which was recorded at the last minute after Dion heard the original French version; "The Greatest Reward", an adaptation of "L'envie d'aimer" (2000) from the French musical Les Dix Commandements, performed originally by Daniel Lévi; and "Aun Existe Amor", a Spanish-language version of Dion's French song "L'amour existe encore".
+The album's title track, "A New Day Has Come", reflects the birth of Dion's child and was intended to encourage listeners to find renewed strength in their own challenges.
+Other songs include "I'm Alive", written by the same team behind "That's the Way It Is"; "I Surrender", the album's central ballad; "Sorry for Love", a dance track written and produced by the Swedish team and co-written by Kara DioGuardi; "Have You Ever Been in Love", a power ballad also written and produced by Bagge and Åström; "Goodbye's (The Saddest Word)", an emotional ballad about the loss of a mother, which Dion had first heard three years earlier but declined at the time; "Nature Boy", a 1947 song popularized by Nat King Cole, performed with only piano accompaniment after the originally planned orchestration was not added; "At Last", a gospel‑tinged number first recorded by Glenn Miller in 1941; "Ten Days", a rock‑influenced adaptation of "Tomber" (2000) by Gérald de Palmas, recorded at the last minute after Dion heard the French original; "The Greatest Reward", an adaptation of "L'envie d'aimer" (2000) from the French musical Les Dix Commandements, originally performed by Daniel Lévi; and "Aun Existe Amor", a Spanish‑language version of Dion's French song "L'amour existe encore".